Syrian army: Rebels kill 84 people in 3 days in Aleppo

 Story highlights

-- Syrian rebels have stepped up attacks to try to break regime's siege of rebel-held eastern Aleppo
+- Syrian rebels have stepped up attacks to try to break the regime's siege of rebel-held eastern Aleppo

 - A UN envoy says he's "appalled" by the number of rockets indiscriminately launched by armed opposition